Press release submitted by Results Marketing

 The Boys & Girls Clubs of the Mississippi Valley, as a chartered member of Boys and Girls Clubs of America, is a tax-exempt organization, duly qualified under Section 501(c)(3) of the Internal Revenue Code, and contributions are tax-deductible in accordance with Federal law.

-For more information on the Boys & Girls Clubs of the Mississippi Valley, please call (309) 757-5777 or visit www.bgcmv.org.
+For more information on the Boys & Girls Clubs of the Mississippi Valley, call Grace Johnson, Interim Director, at (309) 757-5777, or visit www.bgcmv.org.